huykon/trail-game/README.md

 # Report
 - how many hours you spent on the project: 6h
-- what you would improve on if you had more time: Animation between scenes screen
+- what you would improve on if you had more time: Animation between scenes screen, use Ionic Framework

 # How to run project